How a dietitian can help you lose weight

 Myth: “Snacking is always a bad idea”

-While snacking can increase the number of times you are eating in a day and potentially increase the amount of food you consume, it’s not a problem when your main meals are balanced and snacking comes from hunger, than from other triggers such as a party, social influences or stress.
+While snacking can increase the number of times you are eating in a day and potentially increase the amount of food you consume, it’s not a problem when your main meals are balanced and snacking comes from hunger, rather than from other triggers such as a party, social influences or stress.

 If you have tried for years to lose weight with one style of eating without success, it may be worth speaking to a dietitian about what snacks to eat that won’t put a dent in your otherwise healthy eating plan.